|FCC Freedom of Information Act|

 The search fee is based on the salary level of the employee(s) who conducts the search.
 The fee charge is computed at the Step 5 of the specified grade level plus 20 percent to cover personnel benefits.

-The reproduction fees are $0.10 per page.
+The reproduction fees are $0.10 per page and the cost for a computer disk is $5.00.

 Outstanding fees.
 In certain circumstances, the FCC may request advance payment of fees.
 Failure to pay any fees within 30 days of the billing date may result in interest charges being levied.
 If you have made FOIA requests in the past, for which a fee was charged and you have not yet paid those fees, we may determine not to process any additional FOIA requests until any fees and interest you owe for previous requests are paid and you make an advance payment of the full amount of the estimated fee.
 We will not require advance payment of the estimated FOIA fee(s) unless we determine that the fee is likely to exceed $250 and the requester has no history of payment.
 If you have made FOIA requests previously and paid your fees promptly, we may notify you of the cost and rely on your promise to pay.